HuguesLej/Epitech-MiniLibC/README.md

 # MinilibC - Going deeper into the rabbit hole

-MinilibC is an {Epitech} 2nd year projet.
+MinilibC is an {Epitech} 2nd year project.
 It's part of the *x86-64 Assembly* module.

 **⚠️ If you're an Epitech student, be aware that copying any part of this code is considered cheating and would cause an -42!**